RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 Italics offer another useful option for formatting, though they’re not a substitute for bold.
 They can help distinguish a section of text from the rest, adding emphasis in a subtler way.

 However, italics can be harder to read, especially for individuals with dyslexia.
-For this reason, and like bolding, it’s best to use italics sparingly.
+As with bolding, it’s best to use italics sparingly.

 #### Underlines

-Do not underline any text that isn’t a link.
-Underlining text that is not a link is confusing to users and must be avoided.
+On the web, avoid using underlines for any text that isn't a link, since it can be confusing to users.
 Instead of underlining text, consider bolding or italicizing it.

 Also, be cautious about using your site’s link color elsewhere—especially for text.
 Users may think blue text is a link even if it is not.
 Catch up on how to use [color accessibly](/accessibility/design/#color) on our [Design](/accessibility/design/) page.

 #### All caps

 Only use all caps for acronyms and abbreviations (like <abbr title="Red Hat Design System">RHDS</abbr> and <abbr title="Consumer Financial Protection Bureau">CFPB</abbr>).
-Do not use all caps for emphasis—use bold or italics instead.
-For users with dyslexia, the changes in letter heights from big to small is actually easier to read—especially when the copy is longer than 2-3 words.
+Do not use all caps for emphasis.
+Use bold or italics instead.
+For users with dyslexia, the variation in letter height between uppercase and lowercase is actually easier to read—especially when the copy is longer than two to three words.

 ### Link text